Modern Foreign Languages

 • Acquire, through all of the above, a sound linguistic foundation for further study of Modern Foreign Languages at Key Stage 3 and beyond.

-We have a link school in Madrid called CEIP Cortes de Cadiz who we have fostered a strong partnership with.
-Numerous teachers have visited the school on Erasmus programmes and a group of pupils also visited the school in 2016.
+We have a link school in Madrid called CEIP Cortes de Cadiz and we have fostered a strong partnership with some of the students and teachers over the years.
+Children have had the opportunity to write cards and letters to one another helping them to develop their intercultural understanding.
+Numerous teachers have visited the school on Erasmus programmes and a group of Queensbridge pupils visited the school in 2016.